unique treatment

 Hyaluronan in the body limiting the volume of IG that can be infused.

-Hyaluronan limits the volume of IG that can be infused.1
+Hyaluronan limits the volume of IG that can be infused.3

 Without the Recombinant Human Hyaluronidase (Hy) in HyQvia, hyaluronan would limit the amount of immunoglobulin that can be infused into the subQ tissue.

-Recombinant Human Hyaluronidase makes room for a larger volume of IG¹ in the body.
+Recombinant makes room for a larger volume of IG in the body.

-Hy makes room for a larger volume of IG.1
+Hy makes room for a larger volume of IG.3

 Hy allows a larger amount of IG to reach the subQ tissue and be absorbed into the bloodstream.
 That’s why HyQvia can be infused monthly,* which is less frequent than other subQ IG treatments.